section-engineering-education/engineering-education/content/articles/getting-started-with-container-as-a-service/index.md

   - url: /engineering-education/getting-started-with-container-as-a-service/hero.jpg
     alt: Containers
 ---
-There seems to be a trend where solutions nowadays rely on "the as a service" model/offering.
+There seems to be a trend where solutions nowadays rely on the (as a service) model/offering.
 I bet you have heard of Infrastructure as a Service, Platform as a Service, and even more.
 Containers have joined the trend with the evolution of the Container as a Service model for container-based solutions.
 <!--more-->
 Before reading any further, for an introduction to container technology, you can check out [this article](https://www.section.io/engineering-education/history-of-container-technology).